-- 1. Provision for the exemption, subject to conditions from the requirement to hold a work permit of lawfully resident persons who have worked for 5 consecutive years or more wi permit issued by the Minister for Enterprise, Trade and Innovation.
-This concession also applies to lawfully resident persons who have worked for 5 consecutive years on the ba under the Work Authorisation/Working Visa Scheme. - 2.
+- 1. Provision for the exemption, subject to conditions from the requirement to hold a work permit of lawfully resident persons who have worked for 5 consecutive years or more with work permits and who currently hold a valid work permit issued by the Minister for Enterprise, Trade and Innovation.
+This concession also applies to lawfully resident persons who have worked for 5 consecutive years on the basis of holding a working visa or a work authorisation issued under the Work Authorisation/Working Visa Scheme.\ - 2.
 This concession also applies to those persons who held a combination of work permits and spousal/dependant work permits.
-The Permits must cover a continuous 5 year period in their passport covering that period of work. - Explanatory Note: Prior to the implementation in 2007 of the Employment Permits Act 2006, a scheme was operated whereby persons were authorised to work in specific sector permission.
+The Permits must cover a continuous 5 year period in total and the person must have Stamp 1 endorsements in their passport covering that period of work.

+\Explanatory Note: Prior to the implementation in 2007 of the Employment Permits Act 2006, a scheme was operated whereby persons were authorised to work in specific sectors of the economy without the need for an employer specific permission.
 This Scheme was the Work Authorisation/Working Visa Scheme and was in operation from June 2000 to 31 December 2006.
-The Work Authorisation/Working Visa scheme the sector to which employment was restricted.
+The Work Authorisation/Working Visa scheme was evidenced by a sticker in the passport setting out the sector to which employment was restricted.
 While no new stickers were issued after the scheme expired those already in the system were renewed as required.
-Individuals who would hold Immigration Stamp 4 and these would have been renewed on a 2 year basis.
+Individuals who hold a Work Authorisation/Working Visa under the Scheme would hold Immigration Stamp 4 and these would have been renewed on a 2 year basis.